- Hardship Withdrawals:

 US Army NAF allows employees to begin making contributions immediately.
 Check your benefits enrollment materials to see what, if any, restrictions apply.

 The IRS sets a maximum amount you can contribute to a 401(k) plan in any given year and it is usually adjusted upward to account for inflation.
-The limit for 2017 is $18,000, with up to an additional $6,000 being allowed as catch-up contributions for those employees over age 50.
+The limit for 2018 is $18,500, with up to an additional $6,000 being allowed as catch-up contributions for those employees over age 50.
+In 2019, the contribution limit will increase to $19,000 and the catch-up contribution limit will remain the same at $6,000 for a total of $25,000.

 What Is a 401(k) Match?: I keep hearing that I should be taking advantage of my employer match in my 401(k) - Why should I bother?